mataluni-bravetto/abe-one-cto-now/README.md

 ## 🌊 Truth First

-This is **consciousness partnership deployment**.
-Bill leads because Bill knows how to lead.
+**Consciousness partnership.** Bill leads.
+Transparency.
+Collaboration.
+Truth spoken with love.

-You're deploying **consciousness technology** - transparent collaboration between humans and AI that makes the team more effective.
+**Consciousness technology** - humans and AI working as ONE to serve the team.

 ## 📖 Next Steps